-Smart Settings allow alerts to be sent to FTP and/or designated e-mail address(es) upon Cross Line, Intrusion, Object Moving, Object Left, Defocus, Scene Change, Face and/or People Counting events.
+Smart Settings allow alerts to be sent to FTP and/or designated e-mail address(es) upon Cross Line, Intrusion, Object Removed, Object Left Behind, Defocus, Scene Change, Face, People Counting and/or Human Body Detection events.

 - 1. In order for Smart Settings to work, you also need to configure the necessary settings of FTP, e-mail server and snapshots, see 3.7.2 FTP, 3.2.5 E-mail and 3.3.2 Snapshot, respectively. - 2.
-To display the detection lines and/or areas on the Live View, you need to enable Untriggered Target as mentioned in 3.1.2 Local Settings.
+To display the detection lines and/or areas on the Live View, you need to enable Untriggered Target as mentioned in 3.1.2 Local Parameters. - 3.
+GV-TBL4700 / 4711 and GV-TVD4700 / 4711 can only support two smart settings: Intrusion and Human Body Detection.